THIS ARTICLE INCLUDES A FREE PRINTABLE

 Loving kindness meditation involves thinking of loved ones and sending them positive thoughts.
 Later, your child can expand her positive thoughts to more neutral people in her life as well.

 The four traditional phrases for this meditation are, “May you feel safe.
 May you feel happy.
 May you feel healthy.
 May you live with ease.”
-The exact wording you and your child use aren’t important, however; it’s about generating feelings of kindness and warmth.
-This meditation is also included in the Big Life Journal.
+The exact wording you and your child use aren’t important; it’s about generating feelings of kindness and warmth.

 With compassion training, children visualize experiences in which they felt sad or upset, then relate to these experiences with warmth and care.
 They then repeat the exercise with other people, starting with close loved ones, followed by a difficult person, and finally extending compassion to humanity in general.